 They certainly had some competition from their family and friends in the happiness stakes though, the joy and enthusiasm from everyone was utterly contagious – everyone was in incredible spirits and completely up for a party.
 From the excitement of the preparations in the morning through to the dancing in the evening, everything was infused with joy – exactly what’s needed to make for an incredible day.

-Alice and Greg got married just before Christmas at Cowdray House.
-It was the most magical day!
+Alice and Greg’s Cowdray House Wedding, just before Christmas was the most magical day!